 We are offering on a continuous basis up to 150,000,000 shares of our common stock at an initial offering price of \$10.00 per share through Hines Securities, Inc., our dealer manager.
 The dealer manager is not required to sell any specific number or dollar amount of shares but will use its best efforts to sell the shares offered.
 The minimum permitted purchase by a single subscriber is \$2,500 in shares of our common stock.
 Subject to the requirements of state securities regulators with respect to sales to residents of their states, there is no minimum number of shares required to be sold in this offering.
 Accordingly, we intend to have our initial closing as soon as practicable after the effective date of the registration statement of which this prospectus is a part.
 After our initial closing, we intend to conduct closings on a semi-monthly basis until conclusion of this offering.
 All subscription payments will be placed in a segregated account and will be held in trust for our subscribers' benefit, pending release to us at the next scheduled semi-monthly closing.
 If the initial closing does not occur, 100% of the paid subscriptions, including any interest earned, will be promptly returned to the subscribers.
-After holding our initial closing we will offer our shares on a continuous basis at an initial offering price of \$10.00; however, to the extent our net asset value per share increases after commencement of this offering, we intend to sell our shares at a price necessary to ensure that shares are not sold at a price per share, after deduction of selling commissions and dealer manager fees, that is below our net asset value per share.
-In the event of a material decline in our net asset value per share, which we consider to be a non-temporary 5% decease below our then-current net offering price, and subject to certain conditions, we will reduce our offering price accordingly.
+After holding our initial closing we will offer our shares on a continuous basis at an initial offering price of \$10.00; however, to the extent our net asset value per share increases after commencement of this offering, we intend to sell our shares at a price necessary to ensure that shares are not sold at a price per share, after deduction of selling commissions and dealer manager fees, that is below our net asset value per share, which we consider to be a non-temporary 5% decease below our then-current net offering price, and subject to certain conditions, we will reduce our offering price accordingly.
 Therefore, persons who subscribe for shares in this offering must submit subscriptions for a fixed dollar amount rather than a number of shares and, as a result, may receive fractional shares of our common stock.
-Promptly following any such adjustment to the offering price per share, we will file a prospectus supplement with the SEC disclosing the adjusted offering price, and we will also post the updated information on our website at www.HinesSecurities.com.
+Promptly following any such adjustment to the offering price at www.HinesSecurities.com.
 Information contained on our website is not incorporated by reference into this prospectus, and you should not consider that information to be part of this prospectus.